-Unfriendly Divisions: Union Busting and Quakerism Collide at Brooklyn Friends
+Unfriendly Divisions: Union-Busting and Quakerism Collide at Brooklyn Friends

 In this intimate school community, the news was an earthquake.
 It “came out of the blue,” remembers Sarah Gordon, who teaches third grade at Brooklyn Friends and belongs to the union’s negotiation committee.
 Nobody knew the school was even considering such an extreme decision.
 “It was like ‘wait, this is what you were doing?’
 We had no idea,” echoes Laura Hulbert, a learning specialist.

 At a different institution, that sense of surprise might be less profound.
 Employers usually don’t welcome unions, and they can adopt ugly tactics to prevent workers from organizing.
 But Brooklyn Friends isn’t the average workplace.
 The school is famously progressive.
 Parents hear of its commitment to social justice on orientation tours.
-Second-graders study the lives of labor leaders Dolores Huerta and Cesar Chavez as part of a curriculum on “changemakers.”
-The school’s union – which includes about 200 teachers, maintenance staff, and office workers, and is represented by United Auto Workers Local 2110 – seemed like a natural extension of its left-wing ethos.
+Second-graders study the lives of labor leaders Dolores Huerta and Cesar Chavez as part of a curriculum on “change-makers.”
+The school’s union — which includes about 200 teachers, maintenance staff, and office workers, and is represented by United Auto Workers Local 2110 — seemed like a natural extension of its left-wing ethos.
 At least to staff.

 On one point, everyone agrees.
 Social justice is central to the identity of Brooklyn Friends.
 The school itself attributes this to its Quaker affiliation.
-Though the 153 year-old institution is legally separate from the nearby Brooklyn Monthly Meeting and practicing Quakers are in the minority among its student body and staff, the school’s bylaws require that half the Board of Trustees be Quakers.
+Though the 153-year-old institution is legally separate from the nearby Brooklyn Monthly Meeting and practicing Quakers are in the minority among its student body and staff, the school’s bylaws require that half the Board of Trustees be Quakers.
 (Though Cáceres does not identify as a member of the faith, in a statement to Intelligencer she said that she believes Quaker schools “seek to see the Light within each person, children and adults, and make space for their gifts to live vibrantly.
 This has always been consistent with my own personal beliefs.”)
-And while there is no Quaker dogma which dictates support or the lack thereof for labor organizing, Quakers don’t exactly have a reputation for union-busting, either.
+And while there is no Quaker dogma that dictates support or the lack thereof for labor organizing, Quakers don’t exactly have a reputation for union-busting, either.

 “I think it is very clear that Quakers have long been involved in labor organizing and workers’ rights,” says Jonathan Edmonds, a Brooklyn Friends learning specialist who has attended the Brooklyn Monthly Meeting for years.
 “And that has come out of a Quaker spiritual tradition of wanting to make sure that every voice is heard.
 It all relates back to the belief that each person, with no exception, has that of goodness in them, or that of Light, or that of God.
 We each have a spark of that divine or that goodness and that truth, and yet that truth isn’t complete without all voices at the table.”

 Cáceres has pioneered quite a different argument.
 In her August 14 letters, she described the union as a “third party,” a common anti-labor phrase that paints unions as malicious interlopers.
 The union, in her telling, had even prevented the school from speaking directly with individuals about their working conditions, which in the middle of a pandemic “severely limits our ability to collaborate closely with colleagues as individuals whose concerns and needs we want to address as personally and thoughtfully as we can.”
-A union, in other words, actually violates the school’s Quakerish liberalism.
+A union, in other words, actually violates the school’s Quaker-ish liberalism.
 Possibly to drive this point home, Brooklyn Friends has retained a powerful, well-connected Democratic attorney: Kirsten White, who served as former Second Lady Jill Biden’s policy director from 2009 to 2013.

 But Rebecca McMackin and Chris Roddick, the parents of a first-grade student, say that Cáceres’s actions undermine the qualities that sold them on Brooklyn Friends in the first place.
 “I’ve always been pretty wary of private schools,” McMackin said.
 But Roddick, a member of the Brooklyn Monthly Meeting, wanted a Quaker education for their child, and the school’s liberalism distinguished it from other independent institutions.
 “The school really does contribute more in scholarship funding to people who can’t afford the outrageous tuition.
 And so we thought that was a good justification for attending such an expensive school,” she explained.
 Both said that although they want to fight for their son’s teachers, the administration’s attack on the union makes them question whether the school is right for them over the long term.

 Their dilemma is a microcosm of a broader struggle, waged on the surface by two competing spiritual notions.
 On one side stand educators and parents, both Quaker and not, who believe that Quaker values support labor.
-On the other stands Cáceres and the Board of Trustees, who argue that the union impedes the direct and open communication so prized by the Quaker tradition.
+On the other stand Cáceres and the Board of Trustees, who argue that the union impedes the direct and open communication so prized by the Quaker tradition.

-But look deeper, and a question presents itself.
-Is this spiritual warfare, or something more profane?
+But look deeper, and a question presents itself: Is this spiritual warfare, or something more profane?

 Parents and teachers who spoke to Intelligencer say that Cáceres and the trustees filed the NLRB petition at a difficult time for the school.
-The pandemic didn’t just lead to layoffs; it created serious public health worries for staff.
+The pandemic didn’t just lead to layoffs; it created serious public-health worries for staff.
 The new school year begins next month, and at Brooklyn Friends, elementary-grade teachers will report for in-person instruction five days a week.
-That troubles some, who cite aging facilities and a large elementary school-age population as potential risk factors for the spread of COVID-19.
+That troubles some, who cite aging facilities and a large elementary school–age population as potential risk factors for the spread of COVID-19.
 “They don’t want workers to have a unionized voice in their health and safety, apparently, because we’ve also criticized their health and safety protocols,” said Maida Rosenstein, the president of United Auto Workers Local 2110.
 Administrators addressed some pandemic-related issues raised by the union, but rejected a proposal for a remote start to the Lower School year, and denied a request for additional health and safety training.

-While some teachers’ unions in other cities have threatened strike authorization votes over reopening plans, the Brooklyn Friends union hadn’t taken similar steps.
+While some teachers’ unions in other cities have threatened strike-authorization votes over reopening plans, the Brooklyn Friends union hadn’t taken similar steps.
 They were still in the process of negotiating their first contract, and they’d been busy, too, with the unwelcome task of hammering out severance packages for laid-off colleagues.
 “That it would be at this moment that the Board of Trustees and the head of school would seek legal action to have employees lose their bargaining rights is very disturbing.
 It makes an already troubling situation much worse, I think, for a lot of us,” said Gordon, the third-grade teacher.

 But the timing of the petition may also be illuminating.
 Though the NLRB likely won’t rule on the petition before the beginning of the school year, the announcement does radically change the field of battle.
 The union is now in a fight for its life, and its best chance at victory may be to shame the school into backing down.
 With President Trump in office, and Republicans dominating the NLRB, unions already faced unfavorable odds.
 That Brooklyn Friends is a Quaker school, citing religious freedom in its petition for decertification, further rigs the game in its favor.
 The NLRB ruled in June that it has no jurisdiction over the employees of Bethany College, a Lutheran school — a carveout that severely weakened the labor rights of workers at religious institutions.
 Brooklyn Friends is trying something novel with its petition, which would overturn a union vote that already took place.
 But at least one expert thinks the NLRB might agree with the school’s argument.